 A Doig quote sparkled at me like a shiny stone on a much-trodden path — lasting brilliance in a notice of death.

-Like other prominent authors writing west of the Mississippi, Doig was resisting the “Western writer” label often used by book reviewers and critics.
+Like other prominent authors writing west of the Mississippi, Doig resisted the “Western writer” label often used by book reviewers and critics.

 “I don’t think of myself as a ‘Western’ writer,” the Times story quotes from Doig’s website.
 “To me, language — the substance on the page, that poetry under the prose — is the ultimate ‘region,’ the true home, for a writer.”